 As with any addiction recovery, it will take some time, maybe months or even years.
 It now depends on the alcoholic’s personality, character, and choices.

-Living With An Alcoholic Spouse – What Not To Do
+Living With An Alcoholic Spouse – What Not To Do?

-Don’t Blame Yourself
+Don’t Blame Oneself

-Remember: unless you are forcing someone to drink, YOU ARE NOT RESPONSIBLE FOR THEIR DRINKING.
+Remember: unless one is forcing someone to drink, THIS PERSON IS NOT RESPONSIBLE FOR THEIR DRINKING.